BrooksLabUCSC/fastqc/README.md

-# fastqc
+# rseqc

-Dockerfile and wrapper script for RSEQC
+Creates image that runs RSEQC on an input directory of .fastq and/or .fastq.gz files